Gin-sen/My.WASM.Dashboard/README.md

 # My.WASM.Dashboard
-WASM Blazor with webpack bundling
+.Net 7 WASM Blazor with webpack bundling

+# Webpack integration

+NPM is needed to install node packages.

+Webpack is used to bundle and minify you Javascript files from JsBundle folder.

+NPM commands are run before build in JsBundle directory to produce `wwwroot/js/mybundle.js`

 # Docker Support on Visual Studio